By: Lucas de Lima

 + posts

-Lucas de Lima, '25, is a proud Sports editor and author for the Redwood Gigantea.
-Outside of journalism, he is a part of the FBLA and FFA organizations, as well as the tennis program.
+Lucas de Lima, '25, is a proud managing editor and sports writer for the Redwood Gigantea.
+Outside of journalism, he is part of the FBLA and FFA organizations, as well as the tennis program.
 You can reach him by email at lucas.de3708@vusd.us

 Tags: , , , , , , , , , , ,